-After using Levels for just two months, Allison was able to make some adjustments to her rigid keto diet, and in doing so fight off the carb phobia, one carrot at a time.
-By using continuous glucose monitoring to identify whether foods were having an impact on her glucose levels, she was able to identify a number of foods she could consume without a big impact on ketosis.
+After using Levels for just two months, Allison was able to make some adjustments to her rigid keto diet, and in doing so, fight off the carb phobia, one carrot at a time.
+By using continuous glucose monitoring to identify whether foods were impacting her glucose levels, she was able to identify many foods she could consume without a big impact on ketosis.

 Using Levels, Allison also found that it’s not just about individual foods; a lot of the glucose response has to do with how you pair foods together.

 “It was so fun and interesting to see how my body reacted and how I could mitigate certain responses from foods I was afraid of,” comments Allison, explaining her enthusiasm about finally being able to eat an apple without stressing.
 “I loved the meal comparison feature.”

 “One of the things I loved that came out in the app during my use was the ability to compare individual meals and responses,” says Allison.
 “I could tap on my score and a quick explanation would pop up to give me insight.
 I also loved being able to call in and ask questions if I needed anything.”

 “I love having some control over my nutrition.
 After being keto for three years, I can finally start coming up with some unique and energy-packed recipes that are personally designed for me.”

 The meal comparison feature is often a gem for any person seeking to understand how individual foods impact their unique metabolic reaction.
 For Allison, she notes how she used the feature to differentiate between glucose responses when she added in exercise close to a meal.